guanhaibin/guanhaibin.github.io/_pages/application.md

 <img src="/assets/images/BatCheck_logo.svg" width="200px"  alt="">

-+ [BatCheck](https://haibin-guan.shinyapps.io/BatCheck/): This Shiny app is designed to help users generate worklists/sequences simplifies the process of assessing inter- and intra-batch effect in Mass Spectrometry (MS)  data.
++ [BatCheck](https://haibin-guan.shinyapps.io/BatCheck/): This Shiny app is designed to help users assessing inter- and intra-batch effect in Mass Spectrometry (MS) data.
 Quickly visualize batch effects to ensure the quality of your workflow.